Fast, effortless and 100% online.

 It’s the way that you declare your untaxed income to HMRC.
 Just head over to HMRC and fill in a few details about your income.
 And this includes everything:

 And this must be done by 5th October of the same year the tax year ends.
-If you work during the 2020/21 tax year, it ended on 5th April 2022 – and you must register for Self Assessment by 5th October 2021 and pay by 31st January 2022.
+If you work during the 2023/24 tax year, it ends on 5th April 2024 – and you must register for Self Assessment by 5th October 2024 and pay by 31st January 2025.

 After doing your Self Assessment, you’ll be sent what’s known as a Unique Taxpayer Reference (UTR) number.
 You’ll then use this information to pay your tax bill.
 Some businesses (especially those in the financial space) will ask you for it before you’re able to work with them.